-The Head Teacher's performance management is carried out by a Committee of three Governors and the Academy Trust's School Improvement Partner (external).
-The performance management of the remaining senior management staff is conducted by the Head Teacher and monitored by the Personnel and Pay Committees of Governors.
+The Headteacher's performance management is carried out by a Committee of three Governors and the Academy Trust's School Improvement Partner (external).
+The performance management of the remaining senior management staff is conducted by the Headteacher and monitored by the Personnel and Pay Committees of Governors.

 Three key targets are set in each cycle, one of which relates to professional development, which must be directly linked to the needs of the school and must be substantial.
 The second target is aspirational and relates to whole school pupil performance targets.
 The third target is also challenging and relates to the implementation of the whole school Development Plan.
-In addition, wider contribution to the life of the school is expected to be substantial and sustained, of the three very substantial targets set, two must be fully met and the third must be significantly met, in order for pay progression to be awarded.
+In addition, wider contribution to the life of the school is expected to be substantial and sustained, of the three very substantial targets set, two must be fully met or substantial progress, in order for pay progression to be awarded.